Sahil-4555/Secure_Hash_Algorithm-SHA1/README.md

 ![SHA-1_state_model](https://user-images.githubusercontent.com/62175306/94359128-d14be700-00c2-11eb-9e9d-8dc78d1fb41a.png)

+## Functionality
+Hash Encryption provides the following functionality:

+ - Encryption of messages, passwords, or any other sensitive data
+ - Support for popular hash encryption algorithms such as MD5, SHA-1, SHA-256, etc.
+ - Customizable options for adjusting encryption parameters
+ - Protection against unauthorized access and data tampering

 ## Installation

 To use Hash Encryption in your Go project, you need to have Go programming language installed.
 Then, follow these steps: